INDUSTRY SPECIFIC HEALTH & SAFETY

 Course Length: 8 hours. | Register Now »

-COURSE 2: STANDARD FIRST AID AND CPR ‘C’
+STANDARD FIRST AID AND CPR ‘C’

 Target Audience: Anyone in Industry requiring the Standard First Aid and CPR ‘C’ certification as part of their job requirement.